From Under the Truck

 About this listen

-'a candid, rollicking read…roars with honesty, chaos, self-awareness, literary ambition and drunken benders.'
+'A candid, rollicking read…roars with honesty, chaos, self-awareness, literary ambition and drunken benders.' – The Times

-Brolin also brings to life his career in the film industry —from his breakout role in The Goonies to the set of No Country for Old Men—and the professional and personal ups and downs in between and since.
-With unflinching honesty but also great humor, he shares insights into relationships, addiction, love and fatherhood, while letting the white space in between words speak for itself.
-Grappling with the mysteries of life and death in a way that will catch listeners by surprise, From Under the Truck is an audacious and riveting memoir from a born writer.
+He also brings to life his career in the film industry – from his breakout role in The Goonies to the curious set of No Country for Old Men – documenting his professional and personal ups and downs with unflinching honesty.
+He shares insights into relationships, addiction, love and fatherhood, while letting the white space in between words speak for itself.

 ©2024 Josh Brolin (P)2024 HarperCollins PublishersCritic Reviews